-How does a iron air battery work?
+How does an iron air battery work?

 Oxygen flows from the atmosphere to the cell where it reacts with iron through electrolytes.
 This reaction reduces the air to hydroxide and the iron first oxidizes to iron hydroxide.
-Where it releases electrons then turns into iron oxide.
+Where it releases electrons and then turns into iron oxide.

 As the battery removes those electrons, rust accumulates on the cathode.
-To recharge the battery you need an electric current to pass through the cell which actually reverses the process we talked about.
+To recharge the battery you need an electric current to pass through the cell which reverses the process we talked about.
 Releasing oxygen again and rusting back to the iron.

 It is this process of rusting and unrusting the iron that allows the battery to charge and discharge electricity.
 So it turns out that rust is not always a bad thing and that means an iron air battery is a rechargeable battery or a secondary cell.
-Compared to primary cells like aluminum air batteries which are not rechargeable.
+Compared to primary cells like aluminum-air batteries which are not rechargeable.